Emurgo/yoroi-frontend/app/api/README.md

 # API

-Acts as the bridge between between our application and the following external componetns:
+Acts as the bridge between our application and the following external components:
 1) `js-cardano-wasm`
 2) Chrome `localstorage`
 3) Local `lovefield` database